ammdias/finctrl/MANUAL.md

 appropriately named command [add account].
 The only required argument to this command is the name of the account to be created, but we may also give it a description and the currency that the account is in.
-Let's create two accounts, a *bank account* and a *pocket account*, for the money we have in coin:
+Let's create two accounts, a *bank account* and a *pocket account*, for the hard currency we have with us:

     Test > add account Pocket
     Test > add acc Bank descr 'My bank account'